ABB (VTX:ABBN) PT Set at CHF 32 by JPMorgan Chase & Co.

-JPMorgan Chase & Co. set a CHF 32 price objective on ABB (VTX:ABBN – Get Rating) in a report released on Tuesday morning, Borsen Zeitung reports.
+ABB (VTX:ABBN – Get Rating) has been assigned a CHF 32 target price by JPMorgan Chase & Co. in a research report issued to clients and investors on Tuesday, Borsen Zeitung reports.

-ABBN has been the subject of several other reports.
-Sanford C. Bernstein set a CHF 37 price objective on shares of ABB in a research note on Wednesday, April 6th.
-Jefferies Financial Group set a CHF 28 price target on shares of ABB in a report on Monday, April 4th.
-Deutsche Bank Aktiengesellschaft set a CHF 32 price target on shares of ABB in a report on Wednesday, February 16th.
-Berenberg Bank set a CHF 28 price target on shares of ABB in a report on Thursday, February 3rd.
-Finally, Kepler Capital Markets set a CHF 38 price target on shares of ABB in a report on Monday, January 24th.
-Three equities research analysts have rated the stock with a sell rating, five have issued a hold rating and two have assigned a buy rating to the company.
-According to MarketBeat.com, the stock currently has a consensus rating of Hold and a consensus target price of CHF 33.88.
+A number of other brokerages also recently commented on ABBN.
+Kepler Capital Markets set a CHF 38 target price on shares of ABB in a research note on Monday, January 24th.
+Barclays set a CHF 34 target price on shares of ABB in a research note on Monday, April 4th.
+Sanford C. Bernstein set a CHF 37 target price on shares of ABB in a research note on Wednesday, April 6th.
+UBS Group set a CHF 35 price target on shares of ABB in a research report on Tuesday, April 5th.
+Finally, Deutsche Bank Aktiengesellschaft set a CHF 32 price target on shares of ABB in a research report on Wednesday, February 16th.
+Two equities research analysts have rated the stock with a sell rating, five have issued a hold rating and two have given a buy rating to the company’s stock.
+According to MarketBeat, the company presently has an average rating of “Hold” and a consensus target price of CHF 33.79.

 ABB Ltd (ABB) is a holding company.
 The Company’s segments include Electrification Products, Robotics and Motion, Industrial Automation, Power Grids, and Corporate and Other.
 It operates through four divisions: Electrification Products, Robotics and Motion, Industrial Automation and Power Grids.
 It is engaged in serving customers in utilities, industry and transport and infrastructure.